Skip to main content

 This is the complete story: what Claude Code actually is, where it came from, how the agent loop works under the hood, the leak that showed everyone the internals, the ecosystem of skills and subagents and workflows that grew around it, and the honest answer to the question most explainers skip — should you, personally, be using it?

-TL;DR: Claude Code is Anthropic's agentic coding tool: an AI agent that reads your codebase, edits files, runs commands, and iterates until the task is done.
-Launched February 24, 2025; ~$2.5B annualized revenue by February 2026, per public reporting.
-If you don't write code, the same agentic pattern powers Taskade Genesis — apps, agents, and automations from one prompt.
+TL;DR: Claude Code is Anthropic's agentic coding tool — an AI agent that reads your codebase, edits files, runs commands, and iterates until a task is done.
+Launched February 24, 2025; past $1B annualized revenue by November 2025, per public reporting.
+Don't write code?
+The same pattern powers Taskade Genesis: apps, agents, and automations from one prompt.

 🤖 What Is Claude Code, Exactly?